Ultimator14/mini_pos/README.md

 - The software does not require an internet connection an can be run on e.g. a raspberry pi
 - Both kitchen and waiter need have access to the server via network (e.g. by using a hotspot or a connecting everything to a router)
-- The server can be started with `gunicorn --bind 0.0.0.0:80 mini_pos:app`
+- The server can be started with `gunicorn --bind 0.0.0.0:80 run:app`
 - Waiters can connect to the server with their smartphones via `http://<ip>/service`
 - The kitchen can connect to the server with a desktop computer via `http://<ip>/bar`